zeroflucs-given/charybdis/README.md

 The `charybdis` package provides a range of features to simplify and enhance the developer experience when working with Scylla in Go.
 It provides an opinionated, generics-enabled API that automatically performs table structure management and provides supporting functions for simple runtime access to data.
 If you want to just write structs and forget about managing the keyspaces by hand, and use features like expiry, lightweight transactions together - `charybdis` might be what you're looking for.

+Please note: **This package API should be considered unstable at this time.
+Once we stablize the API's, we'll mark it as v1**.

+## Key Features
+ - Simple queries by partition key, full key, indexes over tables with typed return objects.
+ - Automatic management of database structure for simple (add column) scenarios.
+ - Support for advanced features (conditional updates, TTL's)
+ - Can configure using objects or by reflecting over structures.
+ - Support for querying from materialized views (as well as auto-creation)

 ## About ZeroFlucs
 [ZeroFlucs](https://zeroflucs.io) is a B2B provider of pricing technology for Sportsbooks/wagering service providers globally.
 We